HDFGroup/hdf5/doc/linux-coding-style.md

 Large, non-trivial assembly functions should go in .S files, with corresponding C prototypes defined in C header files.
-The C prototypes for assembly functions should use `asmlinkage`{.docutils .literal}.
+The C prototypes for assembly functions should use `asmlinkage`.

 You may need to mark your asm statement as volatile, to prevent GCC from removing it if GCC doesn't notice any side effects.
 You don't always